Learning, maturity, stress, peer pressure and different ages

 Varying degrees of maturity

-As a driver, you are to show “good judgement when interacting with other road users”.
-Doing so requires both knowledge and tolerance.
 Everyone’s development is different, but it is possible to identify three main phases:

 - Immature & selfish is the stage of a child.
 People of other age groups who still have these tendencies think mostly of themselves.
 They act impulsively and create confusion and insecurity.

-- Rule abiding drivers are good in most situations.
+- Rule-abiding drivers are good in most situations.
 However, sometimes the rules are not enough, and when that happens, these drivers may revert back to the immature stage and “insist on their right”.

 - Tolerant & mature is the type of driver we want.
 They respect the traffic rules, but also have enough experience to handle unexpected situations calmly and safely.
-They will not angrily honk their horn if another car stalls at a traffic light.
+They will not angrily honk their horn if another car stalls at a traffic signal.

 Sometimes deviate from the traffic rules